rabbitmq/rabbitmqadmin-ng/README.md

 ## Project Goals

-For version 2.0, RabbitMQ Core Team has a few ideas in mind:
+This version of `rabbitmqadmin` has a few ideas in mind:

- * For v2, breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in thirteen years
+ * This is a major version bump.
+Therefore, breaking changes are OK. `rabbitmqadmin` hasn't seen a revision in thirteen years
  * `rabbitmqadmin` should be standalone binary.
 There are very few reasons not to build and distribute it that way
  * v2 should be a distributed via GitHub releases and not a special `rabbitmq_management` endpoint
  * There is a lot of room to improve validation of flags and arguments, since breaking changes are OK for v2